Genesius-Julian-Muljadi/finpro-nextjs-express-prisma/README.md

 - **Database Management**

   - Organizer #1 must be named 'admin'.
 Other admin parameters are modifiable.
-    - This is referred to under Prisma model: Coupons (./apps/api/prisma/schema.prisma)
+    - This is referred-to under Prisma model: Coupons (`./apps/api/prisma/schema.prisma`)
   - Run `npx prisma migrate dev` to sync Prisma with the database.

 ### Folders